microsoft/pxt-adafruit/docs/lessons/graphics.md

 ### Plotting points

 We can also code our bug to plot a point by giving an x (horizontal) and y (vertical) coordinates, from 0 to 4.
 Click the **LED** drawer and drag a `plot` block.
-Try changing the coordinates and see the effect this has on the BBC micro:bit.
+Try changing the coordinates and see the effect this has on the @boardname@.

 We can also unplot a point (turn the LED off again) using the `unplot` block.
 So we could create a flashing LED program, using the `pause` block to create a delay.